-- -our ability to complete the construction of or purchase new gathering and compression, processing, water handling or other assets on schedule, at the budgeted cost or at all, and the ability of such assets to operate as designed or at expected levels; - -our ability to execute our share repurchase program; - -competition and government regulations; - -actions taken by third-party producers, operators, processors and transporters; - -pending legal or environmental matters; - -costs of conducting our operations; - -general economic conditions; - -credit markets; - -operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - -uncertainty regarding our future operating results; and - -our other plans, objectives, expectations and intentions contained in our filings with the SEC.
+- -our ability to meet minimum volume commitments and to utilize or monetize our firm transportation commitments;

+- -our future drilling plans;

+- -our projected well costs and cost savings initiatives, including with respect to water handling and treatment services provided by Antero Midstream Corporation;

+- -competition and government regulations;

+- -pending legal or environmental matters;

+- -marketing of natural gas, NGLs, and oil;

+- -leasehold or business acquisition;

+- -costs of developing our properties;

+- -operations of Antero Midstream Corporation;

+- -general economic conditions;

+- -credit markets:

+- -expectations regarding the amount and timing of jury awards;

+- -uncertainty regarding our future operating results; and

+- -our other plans, objectives, expectations and intentions contained in our filings with the SEC.

 We caution investors that these forward-looking statements are subject to all of the risks and uncertainties incidental to our business, most of which are difficult to predict and are beyond our control.
-These risks include, but are not limited to, commodity price volatility, inflation, environmental risks, Antero Resources' drilling and completion and other operating risks, regulatory changes, the uncertainty inherent in projecting Antero Resources' future rates of production, cash flows and access to capital, the timing of development expenditures, impacts of world health events, including the COVID-19 pandemic, potential shut-ins of production by producers due to lack of downstream demand or storage capacity, and the other risks described under the heading "Risk Factors" in our filings with the SEC.
+These risks include, but are not limited to, commodity price volatility, inflation, availability of drilling, completion, and production equipment and services, environmental risks, drilling and completion and other operating risks, marketing and transportation risks, regulatory changes, the uncertainty inherent in estimating natural gas, NGLs, and oil reserves, and in projecting future rates of production, cash flows and access to capital, the timing of development expenditures, conflicts of interest among our stockholders, impacts of world health events, including the COVID-19 pandemic, potential shut-ins of production due to lack of downstream demand or storage capacity, and the other risks described under the heading "Risk Factors" in our filings with the SEC.